 Before taking XPOVIO, tell your healthcare provider about all of your medical conditions, including if you:

-Reproductive harm.
-XPOVIO may cause fertility problems in males and females, which may affect your ability to have children.
+Ability to have children: XPOVIO may affect the ability of both women and men to have children.
 Talk to your healthcare provider if you have concerns about fertility.

 Males with female partners who are able to become pregnant should use effective birth control during treatment with XPOVIO and for 1 week after your last dose.

-Please see the Medication Guide in the XPOVIO Full Prescribing Information.
+Please see the Medication Guide and the full Prescribing Information for XPOVIO.